Don’t Give Away the MBTA, Governor Baker

 “I do not want to privatize.
 I do not want to slash services.
 I do not want to lay off hundreds of T employees.”

-That was the pledge Massachusetts Gov. Baker made in 2015.
+That was the pledge Gov. Baker made in 2015.
 Now, the governor is breaking his promise.

 Residents and visitors of Metropolitan Boston deserve and need a world-class public transit system.